sys-bio/tellurium/README.md

 C. [Notebook front-end](#front-end-2-tellurium-notebook)
 D. [Google Colab](#google-colab)

 We recommend first-time users choose one of the front-ends, while developers looking to integrate Tellurium use the pip package.
+All python desktop IDE graphical front-ends should work.
+We know for certain that telluirum will work from Spyder, pyCharm and Visual Studio Code.

 The IDE front-end provides a MATLAB like experience with a code editor and Python console.
 The notebook front-end provides a notebook interface similar to [Jupyter](http://jupyter.org/), and features notebook cells for inline OMEX, a human-readable representation of COMBINE archives.